edserranoc/edserranoc/README.md

 ## 👨‍💻 About Me

-I am a mathematician and a Master’s student in Applied Mathematics at CIMAT, with a strong focus on optimization, data science, and inverse problems.
-My current research involves developing classification models for individuals with ischemia using dynamical systems and machine learning techniques.
+I am a mathematician and a Master’s student in Applied Mathematics at CIMAT, I specialize in Biomedical Signal Proccesing, Natural Language Processing, Machine Learning, Bayesian Inference and Data Science, combining mathematical rigor with practical modeling expertise to deliver data-driven solutions for real-world problems.
+My experience spans deep learning for text classification, scientific computing, and Bayesian inference.

+Always open to collaborations in interpretable AI, biomedical computing, or scientific ML.

 <details>
 <summary>💼 Professional Experience:</summary>
+- Research Assistence at University of Duisburg-Essen.
 - Research Assistant at Center for Research in Mathematics.
 - Data Analyst at Transmilenio S.A.
 </details>